How to Check Graphics Card Details on Windows 11

 Method 4Command Line

-You can use the command line to check your hardware name quickly without admin privileges.
+You can even use the command line to quickly check your hardware name, and you won’t need admin privileges for this.

 wmic path win32_VideoController get nameDriver Management and Performance